WICG/navigation-api/README.md

 ### Setting the current entry's state without navigating

 We believe that in the majority of cases, single-page apps will be best served by updating their state via `navigation.navigate({ state: newState })`, which goes through the `navigate` event.
 That is, coupling state updates with navigations, which are handled by centralized router code.
-This is generally superior to the classic history API's model, where state (and URL) updates are done in a way disconnected from navigation, using `navigation.replaceState()`.
+This is generally superior to the classic history API's model, where state (and URL) updates are done in a way disconnected from navigation, using `history.replaceState()`.

 However, there is one type of case where the navigation-centric model doesn't work well.
 This is when you need to update the current entry's state in response to an external event, often caused by user interaction.